 The electrical connectors used on sensors can vary greatly.
-The following list describes the electrical connectors commonly found on Hamilton sensors.
-See each type and learn where they are used to decide which one fits your needs.
+The following list describes the electrical connectors commonly found on Hamilton process sensors.
+See each connector type and learn where they are used to decide which one fits your needs.

 These inductive electrical connectors are only found on digital pH sensors using Memosens technology.
 They use a twist lock design to affix the cable.
 There are no exposed metallic connections on Memosens connectors.

 - Process sensors come in many different lengths.
 This article explains a-length and how it is measured.

 - Some sensors have multiple temperature sensor options.
 Learn the difference here.